omkarb/pecan/README.md

 # pecan

-Personalized Conversational Tool to help people understand a topic better
+Personalized Conversational Tool to provide knowledge needed for a quality conversation